 The Food Standards Code prohibits terms that expressly or by implication suggest that a product containing alcohol is a non-alcoholic beverage.
-There is no maximum alcohol content defined in the Code for these terms.
-Accordingly, use of any of these terms may only be used on a product that contains no alcohol.
+There is no maximum alcohol content defined in the Code for using such terms.
+Accordingly, use of a term which implies the product contains no alcohol, in the absence of mitigating information, may only be used on a product that contains no alcohol.